ao-org/argentum-online-server/README.md

 Please run the following commands with `git bash` or the client you are using.

-# 🗺️ Maps Limitation 512 with VB6 Debugger

-There is a limitation when running and debugging the game within Visual Basic 6.
-Due to VB6's constraints, it cannot load more than 512 maps during debugging.
-As a result, cities such as Forgat (Map 790) will not function properly.

 ```
 chmod +x .githooks/pre-commit
 git config core.hooksPath .githooks